How to Pack Books When Moving

 9. Load Responsibly

 When loading your book boxes into the moving truck or your car, do not stack all of the boxes on top of each other.
-The boxes containing your books will be heavy, and if tipped over, can cause damage to other items near them.
+The boxes containing your books will be heavy and, if tipped over, can cause damage to other items near them.
 They may also crush boxes underneath from their weight.
 Spread them out on the bottoms of piles to avoid tipping or crushing.
+If it is a rainy moving day, place your boxes on a raised surface or the top of a tarp.
+It’s crucial to avoid any moisture, as it can make its way into the box and result in mold and damage to your books.

 10. Store in the Right Environment